CadmusFlux/AskReddit_Bot/README.md

   Shortcomings:

      1. The problem initially was looking solvable with smaller hiccups through the first week.
-     2. Unfortunately after a lot of speculation i found the naviety on my part was to underestimate, the Randomness of the post on r/ask_reddit.
+     2. Unfortunately after a lot of speculation i found the naviety on my part was to underestimate the Randomness of the post on r/ask_reddit.
-     3. Hence it was impossible to make a accurate model of the questions and emulate the rating system.
+     4. Hence it was impossible to make a accurate model of the questions and emulate the rating system.